 A: Dear Sandy,

-There is housing available for your daughter while she is pregnant.
-The best place to start would be checking out this site.
-Lifetime Adoption Center now offers housing right on the 16-acre center!
-While living in the Lifetime cottage, women are able to develop a customized adoption plan.
+There is housing assistance available for your daughter while she is pregnant.
+The best place to start would be checking out Lifetime Adoption’s housing help info here.
+While receiving housing assistance, women are able to develop a customized adoption plan.
 This might help your daughter and support her one year old while she is pregnant.
-She is also able to stay in the housing for up to four to six weeks after the delivery.
+She should also be able continue receiving housing help for up to four to six weeks after the delivery.

-If you have questions, do call and speak to someone about living expenses while she is pregnant.
+If you have questions, call or text the Pregnancy Options Line at 1-800-923-6784 and speak to someone about living expenses while she is pregnant.
 Many adoptive parents are able to help with legally allowable expenses in many states.
 She can also speak to one of our referral attorneys without cost to her about this.

 I wish you the best and hope she is able to find this helpful.